 Nonspecific clinical feature and laboratory reports may be reason for delayed diagnosis or neglect.
-Pain over the hip region and painful movements mimic hip very pathologies and diagnostic tests for the same thus further delaying the diagnosis.^{6,7} Newer diagnostic aid like CT or MRI are instrumental in reaching diagnosis in doubtful cases.8 Most common pathogenic organism associated with primary abscess is organism is the cause.9 Good outcome is reported with conservative or surgical drainage if the early diagnosis and antibiotic drainage is a matter of decision making and our team preferred open drainage of pus.
+Pain over the hip region and painful movements mimic hip pathologies and diagnostic tests for the same thus further delaying the diagnosis.
+Newer diagnostic aid like CT or MRI are instrumental in reaching diagnosis in doubtful cases.
+Most common pathogenic organism associated with primary abscess is Staphylococcus aureus and usually single organism is the cause.
+Good outcome is reported with conservative or surgical drainage if the early diagnosis and antibiotic coverage is taken care of.